How Many Grams Is 2500 Mg

 Here are tips to avoid mistakes:

 • Confusing multiplication and division: Remember, to convert to a smaller unit (mg to g), divide.
-Also, to convert to a larger unit (g to mg), multiply. - Forgetting the prefix meaning: Always recall that milli- means one-thousandth.
+Worth adding: - Misplacing the decimal point: Moving the decimal three places to the left converts mg to g. - Forgetting the prefix meaning: Always recall that milli- means one-thousandth.

 Real-World Applications